-Name Ashwini Priyangika De Silva Contact apdesilva@student.unimelb.edu.au (pronouns: she/her/hers Biosketch Ashwini is a PhD student at the Melbourne School of Population and Global Health studying the social value of avoiding poor health states in children under the guidance of her principal supervisor, Ashwini holds a Bachelor of Business Administration in Business Economics from the University of Colombo, Sri Lanka and was awarded the Student of the Year 2020 and has previously worked as an Analyst attached to the commercial lending vertical of Acuity Knowledge Partners.
-Supervisors (role) Dr. Tessa Peasgood (Principal Supervisor) Professor Nancy J. Devlin (Co-supervisor) Associate Professor Richard Norman (External Supervisor) Year and Location Expected completion in 2025, Health Economics Unit, Centre for Health Policy, Melbourne School of Population Global Health, University of Melbourne, Victoria, Australia PhD Abstract The project will explore the relative social value of child versus and adult QALY by analyzing qualitative data on the relative social value of improvements in child health compared to adult health that will be collected within the context of Person Trade off(PTO) and pairwise choice exercise conducted in Australia.
+Expected completion in 2025, Melbourne Health Economics, Centre for Health Policy, Melbourne School of Population Global Health, University of Melbourne, Victoria, Australia

+The project will explore the relative social value of child versus and adult QALY by analyzing qualitative data on the relative social value of improvements in child health compared to adult health that will be collected within the context of Person Trade off (PTO) and pairwise choice exercise conducted in Australia.
 The primary objective of this study is to provide useful evidence to decision makers in Australia to understand public opinion on the social value of child health gains relative to adult health gains.
-The study aims to (1) provide weights for the social value of improvements in both length of life and health-related quality of life for each age from birth to young adulthood (0-24) versus gains to an adult (aged 40), based on the stated preferences of the Australian general public; (2) provide a summary for decision makers of the views of a representative sample of the Australian public and of parents with children with a health condition to understand how they feel about valuing health gains differently based on youth; (3) understand any difference in child vs adult weights between: extending length of life (physical health vs mental health) and extending length of life for 2 years versus 5 years; (4) understand the strength of preference towards physical health gains for patients of different ages relative to any preferences for favouring those with a limited life expectancy.
+The study aims to (1) provide weights for the social value of improvements in both length of life and health-related quality of life for each age from birth to young adulthood (0-24) versus gains to an adult (aged 40), based on the stated preferences of the Australian general public; (2) provide a summary for decision makers of the views of a representative sample of the Australian public and of parents with children with a health condition to understand how they feel about valuing health gains differently based on youth; (3) understand any difference in child vs adult weights between: extending length of life and improving quality of life, improving different domains of quality of life (physical health vs mental health) and extending length of life for 2 years versus 5 years; (4) understand the strength of preference towards physical health gains for patients of different ages relative to any preference for favouring those with a limited life expectancy.
 Given the increasing use of Absolute Shortfall as a modifier for QALY gains this explores the relative weight to age versus overall length of life; (5) understand whether any preferences derived from trade-off questions are consistent with expression of attitudes in attitudinal questions and understand the reasons for any inconsistencies; (6) test the impact of different study designs relating to including an 'opt out' option versus forcing respondents to select a preferred age group within the choice question.
-Half the sample will be forced to express a preference between groups of patients of different ages within their firs EQ papers (DOI) EQ grants (role) Working groups Population and Health systems
+Half the sample will be forced to express a preference between groups of patients of different ages within their first question and the other half will be able to express equivalence of value in all questions and (7) check data consistency through a 'chaining' test of preferences.